JKGills12/TriviaGame/README.md

 After all questions have been answered, a results page is displayed with how many were correct, incorrect, and unanswered.
 A button to play again will bring them back to the beginning of the trvia.

+## Deployment
+Web page deployed using Github pages (found in the Settings tab).

 [Friends Trivia Game] https://jkgills12.github.io/TriviaGame/